UU-ER/AdOpT-NET0/docs/source/workflow/DefineModelConfiguration.rst

    "solveroptions", "numericfocus", "Degree of which Gurobi tries to detect and manage numeric issues.", "0, 1, 2, 3", 0 "solveroptions", "cuts", "Setting defining the aggressiveness of the global cut.", "-1, 0, 1, 2, 3", -1
    "reporting", "save_detailed", "Setting to select how the results are saved.
 When turned off only the summary is saved.", "0, 1", 1
-   "reporting", "save_path", "Option to define the save path.", "", "./userData/" "reporting", "case_name", "Option to define a case study name that is added to the results folder name.", "", -1 "reporting", "write_solution_diagnostics", "If 1, writes solution quality, if 2 also writes pyomo to Gurobi variable map and constraint map to file.", "0, 1, 2", 0
+   "reporting", "save_summary_path", "Path to save the summary file path to.", "", "./userData/" "reporting", "save_path", "Option to define the save path.", "", "./userData/" "reporting", "case_name", "Option to define a case study name that is added to the results folder name.", "", -1 "reporting", "write_solution_diagnostics", "If 1, writes solution quality, if 2 also writes pyomo to Gurobi variable map and constraint map to file.", "0, 1, 2", 0
    "energybalance", "violation", "Determines the energy balance violation price (-1 is no violation allowed).", "", -1 "energybalance", "copperplate", "Determines if a copperplate approach is used.", "0, 1", 0 "economic", "global_discountrate", "Determines if and which global discount rate is used.
 This holds for the CAPEX of all technologies and networks.", "", -1
-   "economic", "global_simple_capex_model", "Determines if the CAPEX model of technologies is set to 1 for all technologies.", "0, 1", 0
+   "economic", "global_simple_capex_model", "Determines if the CAPEX model of technologies is set to 1 for all technologies.", "0,
-   "performance", "dynamics", "Determines if dynamics are used.", "0, 1", 0